 - Vegetarian Shepherd's pie: replace the meat with lentils, chickpeas or mushrooms.

-- Sweet potatoes: swap the traditional mashed potatoes for mashed sweet potatoes (yellow or orange or yams) to add a hint of sweetness.
+- Sweet potatoes: Swap the traditional mashed potatoes for mashed sweet potatoes (yellow or orange or yams) to add a hint of sweetness.

 - Cheesy: mix shredded cheese (like white cheddar or gouda) into the mashed potato topping or sprinkle it before baking.